Kamadhenu (film): Production

 K. Subramanyam brought Nandalal Jaswantalal, who was a successful director of Hindi films, to direct this film.
 This the first and only Tamil film he directed.

 Soundtrack

-S. Rajeswara Rao and Kalyanaraman scored the music under supervision of Papanasam Brothers - Papanasam Sivan and Papanasam Rajagopala Iyer both of whom also penned the lyrics.
+S. Rajeswara Rao and Kalyanaraman scored the music under supervision of Papanasam Brothers - Papanasam Sivan and Papanasam Rajagopala Iyer, both of whom also wrote the lyrics.
 Background music was composed by Anil Biswas, the songs were recorded by C. E. Biggs.